pconrad/ucsb-cs8-s17.github.io/_lab/proj1.md

 	(25 points: string manipulation) This program calls TWO functions that manipulate strings.
   	<p><code>FindWords(lines, word)</code> takes in a group of strings stored together (that is, lines in a <b>list</b>)
 	and goes through each string (line) in this list and searches for the sub-string "word".
-If it finds "word", it prints the entire line, preceded by the line number (these start at 0).
-The line number is the position of the line in the list.
-So for example, if the list has 125 lines in it and the one indexed number 103 is "found" by the function and is "Quoth the Raven \"Nevermore\"", then the function would output:</p>
+If it finds "word", it prints the entire line, preceded by the line number (these start at 0). </p>
+	<p>The line number is the position of the line in the list.
+So for example, if the list has 125 lines in it and the one indexed
+	number 103 is "found" by the function and is "Quoth the Raven "Nevermore"", then the function would output:</p>
 	<pre>
-	103             Quoth the Raven “Nevermore.”
+	103             Quoth the Raven "Nevermore."
 	</pre>

 	<p><code>PrintBackwards(lines, n)</code> takes in that same group of lines and asks the user